SACRED ARTIFACT — Tibetan Incense Burner with Om Mani Padme Hum (1960s)

 Spiritual Properties

-Compassion & Protection: The mantra invokes Avalokiteśvara, calling forth mercy, protection, and the dissolving of suffering.
+Compassion & Protection: Invokes Avalokiteśvara, calling forth mercy, protection, and the dissolving of suffering

-Wisdom in Practice: Burning incense in this vessel sanctifies the space, steadies the breath, and clears the heart-mind for meditation.
+Wisdom in Practice: Burning incense sanctifies the space, steadies the breath, and clears the heart-mind for meditation

 Note on Sacred Objects

 Our pieces often originate in Buddhist traditions, yet their essence is universal.
 You do not need to be Buddhist — nor hold any specific beliefs — to welcome them into your life.
-These objects are not bound to religious worship; they are reminders of awareness, compassion, and our shared connection as human beings.
-Whether worn, carried, or placed in your space, they serve as anchors for mindfulness and presence — a quiet reminder of the truth that we are all connected.
+These objects are not bound to religious worship; they are reminders of awareness, compassion, and our shared human connection.
+Whether worn, carried, or placed in your space, they serve as anchors for mindfulness and presence — a quiet reminder that we are all connected.